CloudSecurityAlliance/gsd-project/postmortems/CVE 2021 no affected version in data raw list.md

-# CVE 2021 no affected version raw list
+# CVE 2021 no affected version in data raw list

 Many 2021 CVE's contain no meta data about the affected product/version.
 A raw list is: